timOTdev/0016_nov2017_challenge/nov2017-challenge.md

 2. When you type `var myName;` what do you get when you type `myName;` afterwards?
 3. What's the different between declaring versus initializing a variable?
 4. Name 5 JavaScript reserve keywords.
-5. How do you find out what kind of value something is?
+5. How do you find out what kind of value something is using a command?

 ### From Article:
 1. What's the number 1 thing you picked up from the article?